Eyeball planet

 Both images are artist's impressions of exoplanets in the TRAPPIST-1 system (TRAPPIST-1d and TRAPPIST-1f).

-An eyeball planet is a hypothetical type of tidally locked planet, for which tidal locking induces spatial features (for example in the geography or composition of the planet) resembling an eyeball.
+An eyeball planet is a hypothetical type of tidally locked planet (one side of the planet faces permanently its star), and such tidal locking induces spatial features (for example in the geography or composition of the planet) resembling an eyeball in the case to contain enough liquids.
 They are terrestrial planets where liquids may be present, in which tidal locking will induce a spatially dependent temperature gradient (the planet will be hotter on the side facing the star and colder on the other side).
-This temperature gradient may therefore limit the places in which liquid may exist on the surface of the planet to ring- or disk-shaped areas.
+If this temperature gradient includes temperatures over the freezing point, it could avoid a snowball state or becoming an ice planet, so that there could be areas in which liquid may exist on the surface of the planet to ring- or disk-shaped areas (then the circular liquid or terrestrial region present under the substellar point, would be like the iris of a human eye, being the frozen part like its white or sclera part).

 Such planets are further divided into "hot" and "cold" types, depending on which side of the planet the liquid is present.
 A "hot" eyeball planet is usually closer to its host star, and the centre of the "eye", facing the star (day side), is made of rock while liquid is present on the opposite side (night side).
-A "cold" eyeball planet, usually farther from the star, will have liquid on the side facing the host star while the rest of its surface is made of ice and rocks.
+A "cold" eyeball planet, usually farther from the star, will have liquid on the side facing the host star while the rest of its surface is made of ice and rocks by a cold trap effect.

-Because most planetary bodies have a natural tendency toward becoming tidally locked to their host body for a long enough timeline, eyeball planets may be common and could host life, particularly in planetary systems orbiting red and brown dwarf stars which have lifespans much longer than other main-sequence stars.
+Because most planetary bodies have a natural tendency to become tidally locked to their host body after enough time has passed, eyeball planets may be common and could host life, particularly in planetary systems orbiting red and brown dwarfs which have lifespans much longer than other main-sequence stars.

-Modeling and climate

-Scientists use computer models to study how tidally locked planets—those that always show the same side to their star—might behave.
-These models show that the side facing the star can become extremely hot, while the side in constant darkness can get very cold.
-This big difference in temperature can shape how water behaves on the planet’s surface.

-That’s what gives an "eyeball planet" its name: a hot, dry center (like a pupil), surrounded by a ring of possible water or ice (like the iris).
-If the planet has even a thin atmosphere or ocean, heat can spread from the hot side to the cold side.
-This can create a narrow region along the edge between day and night called the terminator where temperatures are just right for liquid water to exist.

-Studies by climate scientists have used general circulation models (GCMs) to simulate these dynamics.
-These models show that factors like greenhouse gas composition, rotation rate, surface albedo, and cloud formation significantly affect where liquid water can persist.
+Search for life on an eyeball planet in the habitable zone around M dwarf star, a habitable planet with day and night terminator.